jaoneol/jaoneol.github.io/_posts/2024-10-13-Docker-Understanding3.md

 # Install required packages (optimize apt and clean up)
 # Execute commands in a new layer and create a new image.
 # (Each RUN command creates a single image.)
-RUN apt update && apt install -y vim && rm -rf /var/lib/apt/lists/*
+RUN apt-get update && apt-get install -y vim && rm -rf /var/lib/apt/lists/*

 # Set the working directory first
 # Specify the working directory.
 If the directory does not exist, it will be created.